Amherst has dropped the limits previously agreed upon for all youth golfers at the town's municipal courses, recreation officials said Monday.

-However, the 12-and-under crowd will have to pass a skills-and-etiquette test to play the 18-hole Audubon course without a chaperon.
+However, the 12-and-under crowd will have to pass a skills-and-etiquette test to play at the 18-hole Audubon course without a chaperon.

 In addition, youngsters who buy a youth season pass will no longer be allowed to play two rounds of golf a day.
 They will be limited to one round of golf a day, said Jeffrey M. Bloom, Amherst's recreation director.